xionluhnis/zigfy/README.md

 Others
 ======
-If you have questions, request or saw issues, don't hesitate.
+If you have questions, request or find issues, don't hesitate.